-Jesus' Book-centered example stands in stark contrast to many in our day who promote an experiencecentered approach to Christian living.
-And I urge you to be like Jesus.
+Jesus' Book-centered example stands in stark contrast to many in our day who promote an experience-centered approach to Christian living.
+And I urge you to be like

+Jesus.
 Study the Book.
 Know the Book.
 Refute temptation by the Book.
 Live your life by the Book.
 Raise your family by the Book.

 But some would say that living by the Book is dry and boring.
 That's not what Jesus said.
 Right after quoting from the Book He said that we are to live "on every word that comes from the mouth of God."
 The word "comes" is a present tense participle.
 It literally says we are to live by every single Word that comes pouring out of the mouth of God.
-This is so exciting, as Bruner points out, "It pictures a God in constant present conversation with his world through his Word."^[9]
+This is so exciting, as Bruner points out, "It pictures a God in constant present conversation with his world through his Word."

-That's why I urge you to be in the Word every day and under the Word every week in church.
+That's why I urge you to get a Bible reading schedule for 2016 and be in the Word every day, and then under the Word every week in church.
 We're supposed to live by every Word that comes pouring out from God's mouth when we open up the Book He's given to us.